xmen4u/dbscan/README.md

 A node module, that uses DBScan unsupervised clustering algorithm, to return centroids and their cluster

-This algorithm doesn't handle well:
+This algorithm doesn't handle well the following:

 1. Large datasets [computational complexity]
 2. Number of dimensions ( > 16) - more computaitons, "curse of dimensionality"